News / Why I Stopped Using Collection Trackers and Sta...

-If you've been breeding reptiles for any length of time, you've probably tried a few apps.
-Maybe you're using one right now.
+If you've been breeding reptiles for any length of time, you've tried a few apps.
 They let you log animals, record clutches, maybe build out a family tree.
-It's a step up from spreadsheets, no question.
+It's a step up from spreadsheets.
+But here's the problem: that's where they stop.

 I was using one of those apps last season.
 I could tell you exactly how many ball pythons I owned.
 I could pull up any animal's lineage.
 What I couldn't tell you?
-Whether I was actually making money.
+Whether I was making money.
 Which genetics were selling.
 How long animals sat before they moved.
 Whether my males were being overworked.

 I was organized.
-I just wasn't informed.
+I wasn't informed.

 The Difference Between Tracking and Understanding

 There's a fundamental difference between knowing what you have and knowing how your business is performing.
 Most apps are built for the first thing.
 They're digital filing cabinets.
-Useful, sure—but they don't tell you anything you couldn't figure out with enough time and a calculator.
+Useful, sure; but they don't tell you anything you couldn't figure out with enough time and a calculator.

-What changed everything for me was switching to something built around the second thing: actually understanding what's happening in my operation.
+What changed everything for me was switching to something built around the second thing: understanding what's happening in my operation.

 When I open my dashboard now, I'm not looking at a list of animals.
 I'm looking at answers.
 Who owes me money.
 What's shipping this week.
 Which clutches are about to pip.
 Which hatchlings are ready to list.
 Which animals still need sexing.

-The Numbers That Actually Matter
+See THE RACKThe Numbers That Matter

 Here's what really sold me: sales analytics that go beyond "you sold X animals this month."